Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Introduction

+However, the Gaussian measure actually has other types of concavity than just log-concavity.
+Indeed, the Ehrhard inequality states for $0\le t\le 1,$ Borel sets $K$ and $L$ in $\R^{n}$, and the Gaussian measure $\gamma_n$:

 i.e. $\Phi^{-1}\circ\gamma_n$ is concave, where $\Phi(x)=\gamma_{1}((-\infty, x))$.
 It was first proven by Ehrhard for the case of two closed, convex sets \cite{Ehr83}.
 Lata{\l}a \cite{Lat96} generalized Ehrhard's result to the case of an arbitrary Borel set $K$ and a convex set $L$; the general case for two Borel sets of the Ehrhard's inequality was proven by Borell \cite{Bor03}.
-Since $\Phi$ is log-concave, the log-concavity of the Gaussian measure is strictly weaker than the Ehrhard inequality.
+Since $\Phi$ is log-concave, the the Ehrhard inequality is strictly stronger than the log-concavity of the Gaussian measure, and yields the following analogue of Minkowski's first inequality for Gaussian measure.